How to Marry in Cheshire East

 • If appropriate, evidence of how any previous marriage ended, such as a divorce decree absolute or a death certificate.

 • If either of you have a foreign divorce document, there will be a further fee payable for this to be considered by the Superintendent Registrar or, in some cases, by General Register Office.
 It is important that you let us know about any foreign divorces before making an appointment.
-Please telephone 0300 123 5019 for further information.
+Contact our Registrars on 0300 123 5019 for further information.

 • Further documents may be required as evidence, eg a previous marriage certificate to link the name on a woman’s birth certificate with the name and her decree absolute.